-Common household products can contain VOCs and could cause false positives in the indoor air samples (Chevron Energy Technology Company, 2009).
-Therefore, AECOM will request the property owner and building occupants to ask that smoking, cleaning, painting, solvent use, cosmetic application, or hydrocarbon storage be eliminated inside the building for at least 24 hours preceding the sampling event.
+Common household products can contain VOCs and could cause false positives to be detected in the indoor air sample.
+Therefore, AECOM will request that, to the extent possible, smoking, cleaning, painting, solvent use, cosmetic application, or hydrocarbon storage be eliminated inside the building for at least 24 hours preceding the sampling event.
 AECOM will inventory, and review with the current occupant, any identified potential indoor air sources of VOCs.
-VOC screening will be performed before the start of vapor probe installation, and during sample collection, using a photo-ionization detector (PID) calibrated to a factory-supplied isobutylene gas standard and appropriate detection limit.
+AECOM will document (photographs and/or written inventory) potential indoor air sources of VOCs.VOC screening will be performed before the start of vapor probe installation, and during sample collection, using a photoionization detector (PID) calibrated to a factory-supplied 10 parts per million (ppm) isobutylene gas standard and appropriate detection limit (as low as 1 part per billion VOCs).